PART # 001

 Certain So-Called Scary Scriptures

-There are certain Scriptures in the Book of Hebrews, which has caused much confusion.
+There are certain Scriptures in the Book of Hebrews, which has caused much fear and confusion.

 If you are familiar with your Bible, you can probably guess what those Scriptures are.

 They have scared the living daylights out of just about every believer.